Phan Thanh Hậu

-Phan Thanh Hậu (born 12 January 1997) is a Vietnamese footballer who plays as a central midfielder for V-League2 (Vietnam) club Bà Rịa Vũng Tàu, on loan from Hồ Chí Minh City.
+Phan Thanh Hậu (born 12 January 1997) is a Vietnamese professional footballer who plays as a central midfielder for V.League 1 club Becamex Hồ Chí Minh City.

 He is a product of the Hoang Anh Gia Lai – Arsenal JMG Academy, a joint football academy built by English club Arsenal, JMG Academy, and the Vietnamese cooperation Hoang Anh Gia Lai Group.
 In 2014, after his performance as a member of the Vietnam U-19 national team at 2014 AFC U-19 Championship, Thanh Hậu was listed by The Guardian as one of the 40 best young football talents in the world.